-- 2.7% increase in housing rent and garage rent so that more money can be invested back into housing stock.
+- Below inflation increase in Housing Rents of 7% and no increase in garage rents, allowing more money to be invested back into housing stock.

-- Funding to help support the Green Futures campaign to tackle climate change and reduce our carbon emissions to net zero by 2027 including an additional Recycling Officer post, £11,000 for additional tree planting and £15,000 for additional meadow planting.
+- Continued funding to help support the Climate Change and Green Futures Programme to tackle climate change and reduce our carbon emissions to be carbon neutral by 2027.